bdamota/Horiseon-Refactor/README.md

-HORISEON REFRACTION PROJECT
+HORISEON REFACTORING PROJECT

 PROJECT DESCRIPTION:
-This is a project to refract existing source code for Horiseon to accomplish the following:
+This is a project to refactor existing source code for Horiseon to accomplish the following:
 •	Make the webpage meet accessibility standards.
-•	Make the HTML source code has correct semantics.
+•	Make the HTML source code have correct semantics.
-•	Make the structure of the HTML elements follow a logical structure of independent. styling and positioning.
+•	Make the HTML elements follow a logical structure of independent styling and positioning.
 •	Make the images have accessible alt attributes.
 •	Make the heading attributes fall in sequential order.
 •	Give the page a concise and descriptive title.
 •	Make sure all links work correctly.
 •	Consolidate CSS selectors and properties and organize them to follow a semantic structure.
 •	Properly comment on CSS file.
 •	Deploy a live URL.
 •	Load application with no errors.